14 Surefire Ways to Stay Motivated and on Budget

 How to Stay Motivated to Reach Long-Term Money Goals

-Maybe budgeting month to month is a breeze, but you’re having trouble staying focused on bigger money dreams like paying off debt, paying off your home, or saving for retirement.
+Maybe budgeting month to month is a breeze, but you’re having trouble staying focused on bigger money dreams like ditching all your debt, paying off your home, or saving for retirement.

-And it makes sense.
+It makes sense.
 In some situations, those goals might take years to reach.
-Make it all the way to Baby Step 7 with the following tricks:
+But you’ve got what it takes.
+Try these tips to make it easier:

-2. Remove decision fatigue.
 Wherever possible, put your goals on autopilot.
-Set up auto-drafts that send money directly to your retirement accounts, mortgage company, or lenders.
+Set up auto drafts that send money directly to your retirement accounts, mortgage company or lenders.
 By never seeing the money in the first place, you’re less likely to miss it—and more likely to feel a welcome surprise at your progress along the way.

 Know that, most likely, a season of burnout is headed your way.
 Hey—it happens to us all!
 Go ahead and decide now what you’ll do when it comes.
 Whatever you decide, don’t give up on your goals.
 They’re worth fighting and budgeting for!

 4. Keep on top of your goal progress.